17+ Best Mezcal Brands and Logos

 Montelobos Logo

-Montelobos was started 2010 by Iván Saldaña, using his family’s long history of making mezcal in Oaxaca, Mexico.
-He wanted to make top-quality mezcal for people all over the world.
-Working with a master mezcal maker, Don Abel, they stuck to old ways like using horses to crush the agave and distilling in copper pots.
-This careful process makes their mezcal special, capturing the true taste of where it’s from.
+Montelobos was founded in 2010 by Iván Saldaña, drawing on his family’s long history of making mezcal in Oaxaca, Mexico.
+He wanted to produce top-quality mezcal for people worldwide.
+Working with master mezcal maker Don Abel, they stuck to traditional methods, such as using horses to crush the agave and distilling in copper pots.
+This careful process makes their mezcal distinctive, capturing the true taste of its origin.

 “Montelobos” comes from the mountains and wolves near Saldaña’s old village.
-The brand became famous for its mezcals from different agave plants and was celebrated internationally in 2015.
-They even made a special blend called “Ensamble” to show off the variety of mezcal flavors.
-They have an Ancestral line, working with an expert, Tess Rose Lampe, to bring back old distilling methods and focus on rare agave types.
+The brand became known for its mezcals made from different agave varieties and was celebrated internationally in 2015.
+They even made a special blend called “Ensamble” to showcase the variety of mezcal flavors.
+They have an ancestral lineage and collaborate with expert Tess Rose Lampe to revive traditional distilling methods and focus on rare agave varieties.

-Montelobos is known for traditionally making mezcal and being eco-friendly, with organic certification and careful sourcing of agave.
+Montelobos is known for its traditional mezcal production and eco-friendly practices, including organic certification and careful agave sourcing.
 Their clear logo fits a modern style, mixing tradition with a new look.
 Iván Saldaña leads the company, keeping strong connections with local mezcal makers and sharing their small-batch mezcal with the world.
 Montelobos is a symbol of Mexican mezcal tradition, loved both locally and internationally.

 Ilegal Mezcal